leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 You will see later how these terms are evaluated.
 For now, notice that this is an important feature of dependent type theory: every term has a computational behavior, and supports a notion of *normalization*.
-InVector α n principle, two terms that reduce to the same value are called *definitionally equal*.
+In principle, two terms that reduce to the same value are called *definitionally equal*.
 They are considered "the same" by Lean's type checker, and Lean does its best to recognize and support these